urjhams/Me-Weather/README.md

 ## Features
 - Get the weather of current location
 - Get the weather of specific location
-- Just need get citys database only one time
+- Just need get cities database only one time
 - Work perfectly in both ipad and iphone